Greater Shanghai Plan: New city hall

 The 1,000 mu site earmarked for the new Shanghai City Hall lay at the centre of the planned city.
 On 1 October 1929 a design competition for the new building was launched with a prize of 3,000 yuan.
 The government announced architect Dong Dayou (董大酉) as the winner in February 1930 while further amendments were made to the overall plan.
 Work officially began on the site in June 1931 and was scheduled for completion the following year.
 However, Chinese nationalist forces clashed with the Japanese army in the January 28 Incident as Shanghai came under attack and the area between the Wujiaochang District (the modern day Yangpu District) and the Huangpu River, at the heart of the construction project, became a battlefield.
 Work ceased until the announcement of a ceasefire in March 1932 then in July the project restarted and was formally completed on 10 October.
 Five other buildings were completed at the same time representing a total development area of 8982 m2 at a cost of 780,000 yuan.
 The new complex opened at the end of the year.

 Other facilities

 Work on a 300 mu (~200,000 m2) sports field began in August 1934 at the same time as a stadium and a swimming pool nearby.
 At the end of the same year, construction started on the Shanghai Municipal Library (上海市立图书馆) and the Shanghai Municipal Museum (上海市立博物馆), both designed by Dong Dayou.

+Interruption of development

+Ultimately, the Greater Shanghai Plan was interrupted by Second Sino-Japanese War and then ended after the defeat of the Nationalist Government in the Chinese Civil War.
+Jiangwan remained a peripheral area until the 21st century.

+Legacy

+The Greater Shanghai Plan is frequently described as a precursor to subsequent new town plans endeavors in China, such as Shanghai's 2001 One City, Nine Towns initiative.